Planar Channeling of 855 MeV Electrons in Silicon: Monte-Carlo Simulations: Analysis of the Results

 Indeed, $L(z)$ becomes constant (within the statistical errors) at large $z$ corresponding to exponential behaviour of the curves of Figure \ref{ch0}.
 The asymptotic values, $L_\mathrm{d}$, are listed in Table \ref{Ld_table}.

-Only the particles that remained in the channeling regime from their entrance to the crystal were considered in Figures \ref{ch0} and \ref{Ld}.
+Only the particles that remained in the channelling regime from their entrance to the crystal were considered in Figures \ref{ch0} and \ref{Ld}.
 The fraction of these particles decreases fast.
-In contrast, the fraction $N_\mathrm{ich}(z)/N_{0}$ of the particles that are in the channeling regime at the point $z$ regardless of their previous channeling status decreases rather slowly (see Figure \ref{ich}).
-The reason for it is the rechanneling process.
+In contrast, the fraction $N_\mathrm{ich}(z)/N_{0}$ of the particles that are in the channelling regime at the point $z$ regardless of their previous channelling status decreases rather slowly (see Figure \ref{ich}).
+The reason for it is the rechannelling process.
 Random collisions with the crystal constituents can occasionally reduce the transverse energy

-Therefore, a dechanneled particle can return to the channeling regime.
+Therefore, a dechannelled particle can return to the channelling regime.

-Rechanneling occurs more often for electrons than for positively charged particles.
+Rechannelling occurs more often for electrons than for positively charged particles.
 This is due to the fact that the random scattering is more intense in the vicinity of the crystal plane.
 For positively charged particles this means that the scattering is most probable at the top of the potential barrier, i.e. near the maximum of the potential energy $U(y)$.
 Even if a collision happens to reduce the component $p_y$ of the projectile momentum to zero, the transverse energy $E_y$ still remains in the vicinity of the top of the potential barrier.
-The range of $p_y$ at which the particle returns to the channeling regime is zero at the maximum of the potential and is small in the vicinity of it.
-Therefore, probability of the rechanneling is small.
+The range of $p_y$ at which the particle returns to the channelling regime is zero at the maximum of the potential and is small in the vicinity of it.
+Therefore, probability of the rechannelling is small.

 In contrast, the potential minimum for negatively charged particles is located near the crystal planes.
 This means that the random collisions are most probable near the minimum of the potential energy, where there is a wider range of $p_y$ at which $E_y$ drops below the potential barrier.
-Hence, the probability of rechanneling is higher for negative than for positive particles.
+Hence, the probability of rechannelling is higher for negative than for positive particles.

 Typical trajectories of electrons are shown in Figure \ref{traj}, where